Tariff updates: US buyers & sellers

 Our focus is on promoting policies that support small businesses and entrepreneurs.
 To help navigate these changes, we're working to build and expand solutions to support sellers.
 If you’re an eligible US seller, you can use our managed shipping service, which takes care of all elements of international shipping and returns on your behalf.
 Learn more about eBay International Shipping.

-We'll take steps to protect sellers as they adjust to these new tariffs and requirements.
-This includes adjusting late shipment rates when valid tracking shows problems were caused by shipping delays, and removing associated defects.
-For negative feedback related to tariffs, just request feedback removal and we can help.
+We’re here to support sellers as they adjust to new tariff requirements.
+If valid tracking shows that shipping delays were caused by customs or the shipping provider, we’ll adjust late shipment rates and remove any related defects.
+For negative feedback related to import fees or delivery issues, just request feedback removal and we’ll review it.
 Learn more about our feedback removal policy.

-There’s no changes to our return policy.
-The buyer is responsible for paying tariffs and associated fees, and for providing personal information, if required.
-Sellers aren’t obligated to accept cancellation requests from buyers due to unexpected tariffs, delivery requirements, or shipping provider or customs fees.
+There’s no change to our return policy.
+Buyers are responsible for paying any applicable import fees, including tariffs and customs charges, and providing any required personal information.
+Sellers aren’t required to accept cancellation requests due to unexpected import fees, delivery requirements, or charges from shipping providers or customs.